cgoldber/Poetry-Generator/README.md

 Users must install (can use pip3 install) requests, bs4 for Beuatiful Soup, TextBlob, spacy (specificlly must install the en_core_web_sm data), pronouncing, gensim, and language-tool-python.

 ### Instructions
-To generate their own poem, users must be in the Poetry Generator Folder and run high_level_system.py.
+To generate their own poem, users must run high_level_system.py.
 They will be instructed to select a category of news.
 After that, they only have to sit and wait for their poetry to be generated!
 They can find their poems in the generated_poems folder, under the subfolder corresponding to the timestamp of when the code stopped running.
 In that subfolder, they will find the generated poem, the corresponding poem